Skip to Content

 }

-A workspace is the top-level container for your application.
+An app is the top-level container for your application.
 It declares which workflows users can run and which tools are available.
-Tools can be registered on the workspace or workflow level.
+Tools can be registered on the app or workflow level.

 Learn more